 Computational Physics PHYS 395 (3)

 Computer-based approaches to solving complex physical problems.
 Includes topics such as Monte-Carlo and molecular dynamics techniques applied to thermal properties of materials; dynamical behavior of systems, including chaotic motion; methods for ground state determination and optimization, including Newton-Raphson, simulated annealing, neural nets, and genetic algorithms: symplectic methods; and analysis of numerical data.
-Prerequisite: MATH 310, PHYS 255, CMPT 102, 120, or equivalent, with a minimum grade of C-.
-Recommended: PHYS 344 or equivalent.
+Prerequisite: MATH 260 or MATH 310; PHYS 255; CMPT 120 or equivalent.
+All prerequisite courses require a minimum grade of C-.
 Quantitative.

 Tu, Th 12:30 PM – 2:20 PM

 SSCP 9416, Burnaby